Inflationary trispectrum of gauge fields from scalar and tensor exchanges: Inflationary dynamics of primordial perturbations and gauge fields

 \section{Inflationary dynamics of primordial perturbations and gauge fields}

 In this section, we present a brief overview of the dynamics of scalar and tensor perturbations, along with the evolution of electromagnetic fields during inflation.
-In general, inflationary scalar perturbations are described in terms of the comoving curvature perturbation $\zeta$, which can be realized as the perturbation of the spatial curvature on a velocity-orthogonal hypersurface (often referred to as a comoving hypersurface), i.e., a hypersurface on which the scalar field is homogeneous \cite{Lyth:1984gv}.
-The time evolution of the comoving curvature perturbation $\zeta$ is determined by the Mukhanov-Sasaki equation \cite{Mukhanov:1985rz, Sasaki:1986hm} \beq \zeta''+2 \frac{z'}{z}\zeta'-\nabla^2\zeta=0~, \eeq where $z=a\sqrt{2\,\epsilon}$, $a$ is the scale factor, $\epsilon$ is the first slow-roll parameter, and $\nabla^2$ denotes the spatial Laplacian in comoving coordinates.
-On sufficiently large scales, the spatial gradient term can be neglected, and thus $\zeta$ is conserved on super-Hubble scales.
-In single-field inflation, such perturbations are often called the adiabatic modes~\cite{Weinberg:2003sw, Weinberg:2005vy, Hinterbichler:2012nm, Assassi:2012zq,Pajer:2017hmb}, which allows us to connect the statistics of primordial fluctuations generated during inflation directly to late time observables such as the CMB anisotropies and the large scale structure of the universe.
+We begin by reviewing inflationary scalar perturbations that are well described in terms of the comoving curvature perturbation $\zeta$, which is determined by the Mukhanov-Sasaki equation \cite{Mukhanov:1985rz, Sasaki:1986hm} \beq \zeta''+2 \frac{z'}{z}\zeta'-\nabla^2\zeta=0~, \eeq where $z=a\sqrt{2\,\epsilon}$, $a$ is the scale factor, $\epsilon$ is the first slow-roll parameter, and $\nabla^2$ denotes the spatial Laplacian in comoving coordinates.
+The standard quantisation procedure through mode expansion leads to the following solution of mode function of the comoving curvature perturbation,